Codes in algebras of direct products of groups: Preliminaries

 In the particular case when $R$ is a field, the homomorphism $\lambda$ given in \eqref{Hom_lambda} can be used to produce the following well-known result concerning the tensor product of matrices over a field.
-Since we were unable to find it stated in this way, we present it and include a proof, although it is elementary.
+Although its proof is elementary, since we were unable to find it stated in this way, then we include it here for the sake of completeness.

 Given a $\mathbb{K}$-algebra $A$, we will denote by $A^{\oplus n}$ the direct sum of $n$ copies of $A$.
 The set of all $A$-linear endomorphisms of $A^{\oplus n}$ will be denoted as $\End_{A}\left(A^{\oplus n}\right)$.
 Notice that $\End_{A}\left(A^{\oplus n}\right)$ is, in particular, an $A$-algebra.